the-carlisle-group/PracticalAPL/APLSource/Chapters/Outline.md

 ⎕NS, pass by reference, arrays of namespaces.
 JSON and ⎕JSON.

+## Chapter 6.5 Rank and Axes.

+Even more on arrays.
+Major cells.
+All the primitives that take axis specification.
+The rank operator.

 ## Chapter 7: Namespaces for Organizing Functions

 )NS, )CS, ⎕THIS. #, ##, #.This.That. etc.